Aromatherapy vs Holistic Aromatherapy: What is the Difference?

 The founder of PHYTO 5, then known as Phytobiodermie, attended a workshop in London on Chinese phytotherapy and was impressed by its technical complexity.

-TCM, including Chinese phytotherapy, is considered a comprehensive healthcare system addressing the physical, emotional, and spiritual aspects of individuals.
+TCM, including Chinese phytotherapy, is considered a comprehensive system addressing the physical, emotional, and spiritual aspects of individuals.
 It has a long history and vast knowledge base, continuing to be practiced and studied worldwide.

-Fascinated by what he learned, Henri Chenot sought to adapt the principles of Chinese phytotherapy to aesthetic and hair care in Europe, a challenging task given the absence of many Chinese medicinal ingredients in Europe at the time.
+Fascinated by what he learned, Henri Chenot sought to adapt the principles of Chinese phytotherapy to aesthetic and hair care in Europe, a challenging task given the absence of many Chinese ingredients in Europe at the time.

 Henri Chenot achieved this, and PHYTO 5 continues this legacy today.
 He studied the Five Elements Law, a comprehensive model for categorizing visible phenomena, adapting it to European aromatherapy.

-The Five Elements Law, essential for categorizing essential oil use, employs chemical and therapeutic analyses.
+The Five Elements Law, essential for categorizing essential oil use, employs chemical and energetic analyses.
 Essential oil functions are aligned with their Chinese phytotherapy counterparts, classifying these oils according to the Five Elements Law.

 This seemingly simple model, developed thousands of years ago in China, also utilizes Yin and Yang theory, widely used in aesthetics.